-Meet Anthea Vella, Team Leader – Heritage (NSW), who brings a deep passion for Historical Archaeology and a clear vision for the future of our NSW team.
+Meet Anthea Vella, Team Leader – Heritage (NSW), who brings a deep passion for Aboriginal Archaeology and a clear vision for the future of our NSW team.

 In a recent interview, Anthea shared what sets Biosis apart in the heritage space, her goals as a leader, and the proudest moments of her career so far.